ABSTRACTS SUBMISSIONS

 • CO-AUTHORS: Each Scientific Communication or Clinical Case may include all existing co-authors, but only one person may be listed as the lead author of the paper for purposes of contact, presentation of the paper, and reduction of the registration fee.

 • SUBMISSION: Abstracts must be submitted by completing all the fields enabled in the platform provided for each case.
 Submission of the paper in any other format will not be accepted.
 Upon submitting the communication/clinical case, the contact author will automatically receive confirmation of receipt of their paper from the secretary with an assignment code, which will be used to identify their work for any questions they may have.
+To allow anonymous evaluation of the work, the names of the authors or their institutions must not appear in the submitted abstracts.
+Otherwise, the submission will be automatically rejected.

 • FINAL VERSION: Upon submitting your communication as a final version (not in draft status), the lead author will automatically receive confirmation of receipt of the paper from the secretary with an assignment code, which will be used to identify your work for any questions they may have.
 If you do not receive a confirmation email, it means the paper has NOT been successfully submitted.